Global Interactions Policy

 - Good Promotional Practices.
 The Medical Community relies on Baxter to provide accurate, balanced information to form sound clinical decisions about our products and therapies.
 Baxter fulfills this vital need by promoting our products, programs, therapies, services and informing on disease states in an appropriate manner.
 That means ensuring that our product promotion and sharing of product information is: (i) "on-label” and consistent with the product’s approved labeling (e.g., Summary of Product Characteristics (SPC), Product Information (PI) or Instructions for Use (IFU)); (ii) accurate and not misleading; (iii) appropriately substantiated or confirmed; (iv) provided with fair balance to address benefits as well as risks; and (v) pre-approved through Baxter’s promotional review process.

 - Off-label promotion is strictly prohibited.
-Where allowed by local regulations trained professionals from the Medical Affairs department may respond to unsolicited, off-label questions from HCPs.
+Where allowed by local regulations trained professionals from the Worldwide Medical function may respond to unsolicited, off-label questions from HCPs.

 - Procedural Safeguards and Documentation Requirements.
 Baxter has created control processes to help ensure that anything of value provided to members of the Medical Community or Government Officials is appropriate and done in compliance with the law and Baxter standards.
-This includes prior approval of interactions and accurate, correct and complete documentation to ensure a full understanding of the interaction and its rationale.
+This includes prior approval of interactions and accurate, correct and complete documentation to ensure a full understanding and, where required by law, disclosure of the interaction and its rationale.